saivasanthg/Alert_Text_Detector/README.md

 - [ ] Multi-language support
 - [ ] Real-time streaming alert detection
 - [ ] Integration with more social media platforms
-- [ ] Enhanced location-based alert filtering
+- [ ] Decoding of emoticons for better contextual understanding

 ## License